A65.3: Research Policy Committee

 The terms of office shall be for three (3) years, set up on a staggered basis so that the terms of at least three (3) members will expire each year.
 A member may be appointed for a second three-year term.
 The Chair is elected by the Committee and normally will serve a renewable two-year term.
-RPC annually elects a Vice-Chair to serve in place of the Chair in her/his absence.
+RPC annually elects a Vice-Chair to serve in place of the Chair in their absence.
 In addition to RPC appointees, subcommittee membership will be augmented with other faculty, administrators, and graduate students as required for specific subcommittee tasks.)

 All UNM faculty, including the Health Sciences Center and Branch Community Colleges.

 No specific definitions are required for the Policy Statement.

 - A51: Faculty Constitution

 - A53: Development and Approval of Faculty Policies